iainctduncan/learn-scheme-for-max/_build/html/_sources/part_1.rst.txt

 .. code:: scm

-  :get contents of :c, at contents of :b
+  ; get contents of :c, at contents of :b
   (deep-hash :b :c)
   s4m> 3